Does Your Child’s IEP Actually Support Inclusion?

 How do I know you'll understand my child's situation?

-My son has Down syndrome, and I’ve sat at that table as both a parent and a professional.
-I know what it feels like when the people across the table give you a laundry list of what your child can't do and tell you they "aren't ready" to be included.
+My son, Dylan, has Down syndrome.
+I know what it feels like when the people across the table read a laundry list of what your child can't do, and tell you they "aren't ready" to be included.

 Our IEP meeting already happened.
 Is it too late?